xzl01/dotfiles/README.md

 python -m venv ~/.python_venv
 ```

-Restart Terminal for apply python environment, then you can use `pip` command. look: `shell_env/50-python-venv.sh`.
+Restart Terminal for apply python environment, then you can use `pip` command.

 ```bash
 pip install pynvim